"I Just Wanted A Movie About Tap-dancing Penguins!!!"

 Broke Your Arm Punching Out Cthulhu: Taking on the "aliens" consuming all the fish is only going end this way.
 When Mumble finds a factory ship, he swims out to confront the aliens and clings on the rising net, but is easily dislodged, and the ship leaves without acknowledging him.
 He swims on to find the source - the narrator says he swam beyond all hope of return and became a legend.
 Eventually, he washes up on a distant shore to be recovered and put in a zoo.
 Finally face to face with "the aliens", he tries to communicates and, of course, fails.
 "After three days, he lost his voice.
 After three months, they said he had lost his mind."
 Then things pick up again.

 Carnivore Confusion: This is where things get uncomfortable and weird for some viewers.
 The penguins, skuas, and humans in the film all eat fish.
 It's okay for the penguins to do so, but the skuas are shown as thieving bullies, and the humans are explicitly told that they shouldn't overfish - the penguin's declining catch is a major plot point).
-The skuas also try to eat Mumbles as a chick, but he manages to reason with them.
+The skuas also try to eat Mumbles as a chick, but he manages to reason with them (to a point).
 The whales are just big, cute, playful dolphins who try to eat the protagonists, the elephant seals are passed off as "vegetarians" (huh?), and the leopard seal is basically the Antarctic equivalent of an evil dragon — he even snorts "fire" (really steam and bubbles).
 All in all, a very mixed bag on the predator issue.